Derbent: Citadel of Derbend

 Derbent resembles a huge museum and has magnificent mountains and shore nearby, and therefore possesses much touristic potential, further increased by UNESCO's classification of the citadel, ancient city and fortress as a World Heritage Site in 2003; however, instability in the region has halted development.

-The current fortification and walls were built by the Persian Sassanian Empire as a defensive structure against hostile nomadic people in the north, and continuously repaired or improved by later Arab, Mongol, Timurid, Shirvan, and Iranian kingdoms until the early course of the 19th century, as long as its military function lasted.
-The fortress was built under the direction of the Sassanid emperor Khosrow (Chosroes) I.
+The current fortification and walls were built by the Persian Sasanian Empire as a defensive structure against hostile nomadic people in the north, and continuously repaired or improved by later Arab, Mongol, Timurid, Shirvan, and Iranian kingdoms until the early course of the 19th century, as long as its military function lasted.
+The fortress was built under the direction of the Sasanian emperor Khosrow I.

 A large portion of the walls and several watchtowers still remain in reasonable shape.
-The walls, reaching to the sea, date from the 6th century, Sassanid dynasty period.
+The walls, reaching to the sea, date from the 6th century, Sasanian era.
 The city has a well-preserved citadel (Narin-kala), enclosing an area of 4.5 ha, enclosed by strong walls.
 Historical attractions include the baths, the cisterns, the old cemeteries, the caravanserai, the 18th-century Khan's mausoleum, as well as several mosques.